historical-time/caa-chrono-sig/archaeometry-si/README.md

 Authors are asked to share samples of their temporal data using standardised formats, using:
 - EDTF to record an event or a duration[^1]
-- CIDOC-CRM to record relations between dates, events, actors and places can be modelled with the CIDOC-CRM[^2]
+- CIDOC-CRM to record relations between events or durations, actors and places can be modelled with the CIDOC-CRM[^2]

 For example: